pietro-swe/cool-math/README.md

 console.log(result);
 ```

-And import directly from the modules you need:
+And even import directly from the modules you need:

 ```javascript
 import { stdDev } from "cool-math/statistics/std-dev";